Jiuso1/easyP754/README.md

 4. ApplicationView shows UserOutput to the user.

 We've applied **Model View Controller** design pattern, but in future we'll add more design patterns!

+### To do

+1. Fix negative basis bug.
+Explanation: If you enter -a^b easyP754 computes (-a)^b.
+2. Improve GUI.
+The graphical user interface should be easy to use and read.
+3. Launch first release.

 ### Tech used